Below are common scenarios related to the use of the UC Davis Travel card and recommended best practices.

 - Cash Advances or Pre-Trip Payments

-- Payment transactions load into AggieTravel as an imported expense.
+- Payment transactions load into AggieExpense as an imported expense.

 Cash Advances are available using your Travel card just like an ATM card at a bank.

-- If you lost your PIN, contact U.S. Bank at the number printed on the back of the card to request a new PIN.
+- If you lose your PIN, contact U.S. Bank at the number printed on the back of the card to request a new PIN.

-- Cash Advances load into AggieTravel like other card transactions, and must be reconciled on an AggieTravel expense report.
+- Cash Advances load into AggieExpense like other card transactions, and must be reconciled on an AggieExpense expense report.

 - If a portion of your advance is unused at the end of the trip or event, reconcile the remaining amount as a Personal or Non-Reimbursable expense and remit payment to U.S. Bank directly for that amount.
 Enter the payment confirmation from U.S. Bank in the Personal or Non-Reimbursable expense entry.

-Most banks provide larger cash advances if you go inside the bank, rather than use the ATM machines.
+Most banks provide larger cash advances if you go inside the bank, rather than use the ATM.

 - If you need your cash advance limit increased, contact the Travel Help desk at firstname.lastname@example.org before going to the bank.

 - Traveling Overseas

-Remember, most other countries utilize the full Chip and Pin technology to reduce fraud.
+Most other countries utilize the full Chip and PIN technology to reduce fraud.